 The school offers an interest free payment plan for the Practical Nursing Program Tuition.
-Student shall pay \$1900 before the first day of the start of the program and make a monthly minimum payment of \$575.
+Student shall pay \$3900 before the first day of the start of the program and make a monthly minimum payment of \$995.
 All financial obligations must be met prior to graduation from the program.
-Payment is due by the 4th of each month and can be made at the school during normal business hours or mailed to Standard Healthcare Services, Inc., 1073 West Broad St., #201, Falls Church, VA 22046.
+Payment is due by the 4th of each month and can be made online or mailed to Standard Healthcare Services, Inc., 7704 Leesburg Pike, Suite 1000, Falls Church, VA 22043.
 There will be a \$35.00 return check fee.
-Student may request an alternate payment plan in writing to the Chief Executive Officer.
+Student may request an alternate payment plan in writing to the Business Office at businessoffice@standardcollege.edu.

 Payment plan: 50% of the Semester Tuition is due 7 calendar days prior to 1st day of Class and Balance 50% of Semester Tuition is paid by the 8th week of each Semester.
 All financial obligations must be met prior to graduation from the program.
-Payment may be made at the school during normal business hours 8:00 am to 6:00 pm Monday to Friday or mailed to Standard Healthcare Services, Inc., 1073 West Broad

-St., #201, Falls Church, VA 22046.
+Payment can be made online or mailed to Standard Healthcare Services, Inc., 7704 Leesburg Pike, Suite 1000, Falls Church, VA 22043.
 There will be a \$35.00 return check fee.
+Student may request an alternate payment plan in writing to the Business Office at businessoffice@standardcollege.edu.